Susan Jellicoe

-Lady Susan Jellicoe (30 June 1907 - 1 August 1986) was an English plantswoman, photographer, writer, and editor who worked in collaboration with her husband, the landscape architect Sir Geoffrey Jellicoe.
+Susan Jellicoe, Lady Jellicoe (30 June 1907 - 1 August 1986) was an English plantswoman, photographer, writer, and editor who worked in collaboration with her husband, the landscape architect Sir Geoffrey Jellicoe.
 Her main interest was in landscape and garden design.

 Early life and education

 Susan Jellicoe (christened Ursula but known as Susan or Sue) was born in Liverpool on 30 June 1907, the third child of Margaret "Daisy" Ellis (1879–1964) and Sir Bernard Pares, KBE (1867–1949), a historian and academic known for his work on Russia.

 She was educated at St Paul's Girls School, Hammersmith, and the Sorbonne, Paris.
 On 11 July 1936, she married the landscape architect Geoffrey Jellicoe.

 Career

 During the war she served in the Ministry of Information department that countered enemy propaganda, working on the analysis of aerial reconnaissance photography.

 From 1945, she worked with her husband, designing planting schemes and taking the photographs for his architectural practice.
 She was an honorary associate of the Landscape Institute and helped found the International Federation of Landscape Architecture (IFLA).

 In 1985, she was awarded an honorary degree by the University of Sheffield faculty of Landscape Architecture.